ianmart1n/DRESS-UP-GAME/README.md

 # DRESS UP GAME

-Made by IAN MARTIN for _Whose Please is it Anyway?_
+Made by IAN MARTIN for _Whose Pleasure is it Anyway?_

 Based on Collar Me Impressed by Sweetheart Squad.